 Raiding your pension might seem like the perfect solution to paying off debt, particularly if you’re below retirement age, but using these funds now could have serious adverse effects on your quality of life in later years.

 If you have high-level personal debts and are considering drawing on your pension to help clear them, you should seek expert advice before proceeding.
 If you’re based in Scotland, you can contact Scotland Debt Solutions for advice.
-With four offices located across the country, we are well placed to help you get your finances back on track.
+With five offices located across the country, we are well placed to help you get your finances back on track.

 Your personal credit score plays an important part in securing new loans and credit, and can affect your financial life for better or worse.
 Lenders use the information in your credit file to determine whether you present a high risk of default, and if your credit score is low, you may find it difficult to […]

 Credit unions offer a range of financial products including current accounts, savings accounts, and loans, and can be a good alternative to banks and building societies whilst also helping your cash flow.
 There are credit unions all around the UK, almost 100 of them operating in Scotland.
 They’re not always widely advertised, however, and although […]

 It’s a worrying situation when you realise your outgoings exceed your income, and it can be difficult to prevent debt in this situation, but there are solid steps you can take to get back on track – you just need to act quickly.
 Increasing your income or reducing the money going out are essentially what […]